logiceditor-com/le-dsl-fsm/README.md

 state, it can be automatically finalized and replaced with its data (`t` argument in handlers).

-DSL FSM proxy object is always an empty table with a fancy metatable set to it.
+A DSL FSM proxy object is always an empty table with a fancy metatable set to it.
 All proxy object data is stored in that metatable, not in the table.
 This way, if we remove the metatable and copy all `t` keys and values to that table, we'll effectively get the finalized data object right in the same place where proxy object was.
 (Of course, all references to `t` would no longer be valid, but it is a small price to pay.)